 We are a fabless semiconductor company that designs, develops and markets Very Fast static random access memories, or SRAMs, primarily for the networking and telecommunications markets.
 We are subject to the highly cyclical nature of the semiconductor industry, which has experienced significant fluctuations, often in connection with fluctuations in demand for the products in which semiconductor devices are used.
 Beginning in fiscal 2001, the networking and telecommunications markets experienced an extended period of severe contraction, during which our operating results sharply declined.
 Between fiscal 2004 and fiscal 2006, demand for networking and telecommunications equipment recovered.
 During the first three quarters of fiscal 2007, demand for such equipment accelerated and, as a result, our operating results improved.
 In the fourth quarter of fiscal 2007 and the first quarter of fiscal 2008, revenues again declined due, in part, to the implementation of a "lean manufacturing" program by our largest customer, Cisco Systems.
-Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the prior two earlier quarters; however, we expect that future direct and indirect sales to Cisco Systems will fluctuate significantly on a quarterly basis.
+Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the prior two earlier quarters and then declined again in the quarter ended September 30, 2008.
+We expect that future direct and indirect sales to Cisco Systems will fluctuate significantly on a quarterly basis.
+Looking forward to the third quarter and the balance of the fiscal year, we expect to be affected by the credit crisis and the resulting economic impact this may have on the end markets we serve.
+Our financial position continues to be strong, given the lack of debt and our expected cash flow from operations.
+In the current economic environment, like others in our industry, we expect to see, at the very least, a modest decline in operating results in our third quarter.
+With no debt and substantial liquidity, we believe we are in a far better position than many other companies of our size.